How to Hire International Employees

 Hiring international employees through an employer of record (EOR) provider is the fastest and most cost-effective method.
 For businesses that don’t own a legal entity in other countries, the EOR can hire international employees on the businesses’ behalf.

-The other advantage is that businesses don’t have the hire HR management, legal counsel, and compliance experts — EORs manage all of those duties.
+The other advantage is that businesses don’t have to hire HR management, legal counsel, and compliance experts — EORs manage all of those duties.

 Moreover, EORs remain liable for any compliance risks when hiring abroad because they function as the legal employer of the local employees.